hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-But as soon as we have a bigger
+Similarly, there is a way to visualize the states of a qutrit, with $d = 3$.
-Hilbert space, this method fails.
+But any bigger, and the method fails!
-It is radically non-scaleable.
+This scaling behaviour is terrible.
-Clearly, we cannot approach this problem directly!
+Clearly, we cannot approach this problem directly.
 The question becomes: is there useful a way to visualize points in an arbitrary Hilbert space, and help us navigate the hugeness?